-As with any organization, the leader sets the tone.
+As with any organization, the leader sets the tone for fundraising campaigns.
 In a school setting, the principal is the leader and therefore is the one people look to for guidance, to “steer the ship” as some say.
 Students, teachers, school administrators and parents respond and follow the actions of the principal, so a positive tone is essential.
-This rings especially true for school fundraisers.
+This rings especially true for school fundraising campaigns.

 Another role of the principal is to help create the school’s fundraising mission statement.
 Why is the school doing a fundraiser?
 How will the funds be used?
 Why should the community support the fundraiser?
-Help mold this message and work with the students, teachers and parents to help get the message out to the community.
+What message are you sending to students and parents by way of the fundraisers you choose?
+Principals help mold this message and work with the students, teachers and parents to help get the message out to the community.

-In most cases, the principal should not be the point of contact for a fundraiser, if their plate it too full to take on the logistical challenges involved with running a fundraiser.
-Especially if it’s a highly detailed fundraiser like a cookie dough fundraiser or a school carnival.
+In most cases, the principal should not be the point of contact for a fundraiser.
+If their plate it too full to take on the logistical challenges involved with running a fundraiser, your bottom line will suffer.
+Especially if it’s a highly detailed fundraiser like a a school carnival or fun run.
 A teacher, school administrator or a parent should always be the fundraising organizer.
 The principal should work closely with the organizer being kept in the loop throughout the fundraiser, but should not be burdened with the smaller details.

-This article was contributed by School Fundraisers.
+This article was contributed by http://www.school-fundraisers.com, provider of school fundraising products and sales.
 Visit DoJiggy’s Fundraising Resource Center for more helpful fundraising tips, tools, and templates, as well as more creative school fundraising ideas.

 DoJiggy’s fundraising software solutions make planning and managing School and PTO events simple and effective.